Elyas M'Barek: Career

 M'Barek's acting talent was discovered when he was still in high school, and he began acting in 2001 in Dennis Gansel's sex comedy Mädchen, Mädchen.

 He is best known for playing Cem Öztürk, a young Turk, in Türkisch für Anfänger (2006).
 Alongside Arnel Taci, who in Türkisch für Anfänger was his best friend, he acted in the TV series "Abschnitt 40".

 In 2008, he appeared in Gansel's acclaimed drama film Die Welle, in the role of Sinan, a student who embraces fascism.
 In 2012, he reunited with Mädchen, Mädchen and Die Welle co-star Max Riemelt in the drama film Heiter bis Wolkig opposite Jessica Schwarz and Anna Fischer and played a lead in the Turkish for Beginners feature film.
 He played a vampire in The Mortal Instruments: City of Bones (2013).

 In 2013, he starred in Fack ju Göhte, which was seen by three million people in 17 days and became the most successful German film of the year.
 The same year he had a supporting role in the adventure film The Physician, which was also a box-office hit in Germany.

 The same year, he voiced Art in the German version of Monsters University.

 In 2019 he starred as Leo Keschwari in the social comedy The Perfect Secret, and in 2020 the comedy Nightlife, as Milo.
 In the latter, he worked with director Simon Verhoeven, with whom he had also worked in Welcome to Germany in 2016, and again in 2024 in Old White Man.

-In 2025 he appears as Rahid Youseffi, a Tunisian political refugee, in the crime drama television series Smilla's Sense of Snow, an international co-production created and directed by British director Amma Asante.
-It is his first lead role in an international production.
+In 2025 he appeared as Rahid Youseffi, a Tunisian political refugee, in the TV crime drama series Smilla's Sense of Snow, an international co-production created and directed by British director Amma Asante.
+This was his first lead role in an international production.